ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 - DNS Service is used within PODs to find other services running on the same Cluster.

-- Multiple containers running with-in the same POD don’t need DNS service, as they can contact each other.
+- Multiple containers running within the same POD don’t need DNS service, as they can communicate with each other.

 - Containers within the same POD can connect to other containers using `PORT` on `localhost`.